taskflow/taskflow/README.md

 ## Taskflow API

-The class `tf::Taskflow` is the main place to create taskflow graphs and carry out task dependencies.
+The class `tf::Taskflow` is the main place to create and execute task dependency graph.
 The table below summarizes a list of commonly used methods.
 Visit [documentation][wiki] to see the complete list.